Southern Water receives further £1.2bn equity injection to bolster finances

 The owner of Southern Water has pumped another £1.2 billion into the struggling utility to help boost its finances.

-Australian investment firm Macquarie – which previously owned Thames Water – has stumped up the fresh equity, starting with an initial £655 million with a further £545 million due by December.
+Australian investment firm Macquarie – which previously owned Thames Water – has stumped up the fresh equity, starting with an initial £655 million with up to a further £545 million due by December.

 The plans come as part of a deal that will also see the debt owed to Southern Water’s holding company lenders slashed by more than half.